 In Shopify, go to Online Store > Preferences and you should be able to find these columns.
 Make the most out of the 70 characters provided for homepage title and 160 characters for homepage meta description to fully describe your business, using the keywords in mind – think about giving a good impression.

 For this particular keyword example, the end result will look something like this.

 The other page to optimize is collections which are also known as ‘categories’ in other types of eCommerce solutions.
 Collections are basically how products are grouped together so that it is easier for people to find what they want.

 Occasionally, collection pages can also show up on the search engines and when they do, you want to make sure that the text is appealing and encourages the users to click on it.
 In your online store, you can find the columns for title and description under Products > Collections.

-Say, your business is about selling baby products online and one of them are cloth diapers.
+Say, your business is about selling baby products online and one of them is cloth diapers.
 A quick search on Jaaxy tells us that the following phrase makes a good keyword choice (remember the metrics that I mentioned earlier?).

 Now for optimization, go to Products > Add Products, scroll all the way down until you find the search engine listing preview.
 Write in a unique manner and the end result of the product title and description may look something like this.